filipeborato/CompressorAndSplit/README.md

 1. Download the latest version of the Juce framework
 2. Open Projucer and go to openFile and choose the CompressorAndSplit.jucer file
-3. Open project with build button in Visual Studio or Xcode
+3. Open project with build button in Visual Studio, Xcode or Linux Makefile
 4. Build

 ### or

 1. Download the latest version of the Juce framework
 2. Open Projucer and create a plugin project for Vst
-3. Open project with build button in Visual Studio or Xcode
+3. Open project with build button in Visual Studio, Xcode or Linux Makefile
 4. Copy the files from the souce folder to the source of your new project
 5. Build